Developer-DUCS/TheDruryMirrorApp/README.md

 1. Create a test database.
 2. Add users to the server and grant them privileges.

+* Had to `npm install mysql2` for the authentication between mysql and nodejs.

 ## Trouble Shooting
 Expo needs internet to run.
 Make sure the phone in the emulator has an internet connection.